 - spot image of the patient at rest

-- cine and spot images of the patient "lifting" their rectum (Kegel maneuver)
+- optional cine and spot images of the patient "lifting" their rectum (Kegel manoeuvre)

 - then, finally, the patient should "go like they would go at home" and spot and cine images are taken while the patient evacuates their rectum